finnng/job-scheduling-system/README.md

 1. Pull the source code
 2. Start the databases: `docker compose up -d`
-3. Create a Postgres test database.
+3. Create a Postgre test database.
 Use any database client to create a database name `test` and grant permission for the default user `postgres` on it.

 ```sql